fjwright/REDUCE-IDE/README.md

 Main Updates since REDUCE IDE 1.11
 ----------------------------------

-* The command `reduce-tagify-dir-recursively` fails on the REDUCE packages directory (at least on MS Windows) because the list of files is too long.
+* v1.11.1: The command `reduce-tagify-dir-recursively` fails on the REDUCE packages directory (at least on MS Windows) because the list of files is too long.
 Add a depth arg to `reduce--directory-files-recursively` to limit the recursion depth, which works around the problem.
-Improve tagging menu tooltips.
+Handle errors better and improve tagging menu tooltips.
+* Update the manual.